Reasoning about External Calls: Assertions

-We illustrate ``protected'' and ``protected from'' in Fig. \ref{fig:ProtectedBoth} in \S \ref{s:outline}. and Fig. \ref{fig:ProtectedFrom} in App. \ref{appendix:assertions}.
+We illustrate ``protected'' and ``protected from'' in Fig. \ref{fig:ProtectedBoth} in \S \ref{s:outline}. and Fig. \aref{12 in App.
+C}{\ref{fig:ProtectedFrom} in App. \ref{appendix:assertions}}.
 In general, $\protectedFrom{{\alpha}} {{\alpha_{o}}}$ ensures that $\alpha_o$ will get access to $\alpha$ only if another object grants that access.
 Similarly, $\inside \alpha$ ensures that during execution of the current method, no external object will get direct access to $\alpha$ unless some internal object grants that access\footnote{This is in line with the motto "only connectivity begets connectivity" from \cite{MillerPhD}.}.
 Thus, protection together with protection preservation (\ie no internal object gives access) guarantee lack of eventual external access.

 \footnoteSD{JAMES' comment: If is possible that ``we'' do not know the complete heap (eg we only know about the green stuff.) how do we know whether an object is protected.
-The answer is that we do not know that it is protected, but we do know that our code guarnartees poreservation of protectedness. }
+The answer is that we do not know that it is protected, but we do know that our code guaranrtees preservation of protectedness. }